magento-research/pwa-buildpack/docs/PWADevServer.md

 - Creates and caches an SSL certificate for the custom local hostname
 - Adds the certificate to the OS-level keychain so browsers trust it  🔐
 - Customizes the `webpack-dev-server` instance to:
-  - Proxy all asset requests not managed by Webpack to the Magento store
+  - Proxy all asset requests not managed by webpack to the Magento store
   - Emulate the public path settings of the Magento store
   - Automatically switch domain names in HTML attributes
   - Debug or disable ServiceWorkers